r-grandorder/tri-hermes/en/pages/Remnants/shimosa.md

 **Fuuma Kotarou:**

-Even if you had been secretly planning an attempt on Master's life, I was prepared to keep {(M) him /(F) her} safe.
+Even if you had been secretly planning an attempt on Master's life, I was prepared to keep [♂ him /♀ her] safe.

 **Fuuma Kotarou:**